 Investment Policy Statement

 Most family offices operate without a formal IPS.
 A recent Citi Bank survey found that 48% of family offices lack this foundational document.
-This correlates uncomfortably with the statistic that only 25% of wealthy families successfully transfer wealth to the second generation.
+This is at odds with the statistic that only 25% of wealthy families successfully transfer wealth to the second generation.

 Your IPS doesn't need to be complex.
 A sound framework addresses five areas:

-Risk tolerance: Not what you think you can handle emotionally, but what you can actually afford to lose without changing your life.
-A founder with $30M and annual expenses of $300K has a different real risk capacity than one with the same net worth and $1.5M in annual obligations.
+Risk tolerance.
+Not what you think you can handle emotionally, but what you can actually afford to lose without changing your life.
+A founder with $30M in net worth and annual expenses of $300K has a different real risk capacity than one with the same net worth and $1.5M in annual obligations.
 Most founders overestimate their risk tolerance in bull markets and underestimate it in bear markets.
 Write the IPS during neither.

 The IPS works because it forces decisions before opportunities arrive.
 When a compelling pitch hits your inbox, you check it against your existing framework.
 Does it fit your allocation?
 Does it violate a constraint?
 Does the risk profile align?
 Most pitches fail these filters before you've spent ten minutes on them.